-1. Taxonomy
+- 1. Taxonomy

-1.1 Class: Magnoliopsida
+- 1.1 Class: Magnoliopsida

-1.2 Order: Fabales
+- 1.2 Order: Fabales

-1.3 Family: Leguminosae (Fabaceae) Juss.
+- 1.3 Family: Leguminosae (Fabaceae) Juss.
 1789

-1.4 Genus, species or subspecies, including author and year: Dalbergia stevensonii Standley 1927
+- 1.4 Genus, species or subspecies, including author and year: Dalbergia stevensonii Standley 1927

-Taxonomic categorization of the genus is difficult and estimates of the total number of species vary between 100 and 200 (CITES, 1992).
+Taxonomic categorisation of the genus is difficult and estimates of the total number of species vary between 100 and 200 (CITES, 1992).

-1.5 Scientific synonyms: No synonyms

-1.6 Common names: English: Honduras rosewood, rosewood, nogaed, nagaed

-French: Palissandre du Honduras Spanish: Palisandro de Honduras, Rosul
+1.5 Scientific synonyms: No synonyn ns 1.6 Common names: English: French: Spanish: Honduras Rosewood, Rosewood, Nogaed, Nagaed Palissandre du Honduras Palisandro de Honduras, Rosul

-German: Honduras Ronsenholz

-1.7 Code numbers: ---
+- 1.7 Code numbers: - 2.
+Overview

-2. Overview

-D. stevensonii is a species of rosewood restricted in distribution to broadleaf evergreen swamp forests of southern Belize and nearby regions of Guatemala and Mexico (Sections 3.1 and 3.2).
+Dalbergia stevensonii is a species of Rosewood restricted in distribution to broadleaf evergreen swamp forests of southern Belize and nearby regions of Guatemala and Mexico (Section 3.1; Section 3.2).
 The species is threatened by increasing deforestation in the region (Section 4.1).
 It is of limited availability in trade, although it is very much sought after, particularly as a tonewood for musical instruments.
 As it is not available from plantations, it follows that timber must be sourced from wild populations.
-In spite of its rarity, there are reports of high levels of wastage, up to 80 % (Section 6.3), as only logs of the straightest grain are used to make marimba bars.
-Large volumes are also lost when the low-value sapwood is removed.
+In spite of its rarity, there are reports of high levels of wastage, up to 80% (Section 6.3), as only logs of the straightest grain are used to make marimba bars.
+Large volumes are also lost when the low value sapwood is removed.

 Increased accessibility to its habitat and declining stocks of other rosewoods may lead to growing pressure to turn to this species to meet demand.